 Over the last two articles, I have discussed what agritourism is, what some of the rules surrounding it are, and how it can benefit you.
-In this article, I will be exploring the legal and tax protections that agritourism offers.
+In this article, I will explore the legal and tax protections that agritourism offers.

-One of the primary advantages of agritourism is that it allows you to run an additional business while also running a functioning farm.
-This means that certain zoning rules, like classification of property, or paved parking requirements, are not applicable to your property.
-Certain codes, especially if they relate to safety or health, will remain applicable.
+One of the primary advantages of agritourism is that it allows you to run an additional business while still running the functioning farm.
+This means that particular zoning rules, like classification of property, or paved parking requirements, do not apply to your property.
+Certain codes, especially those related to safety or health, will remain applicable.

-By limiting the rights of a county or township zoning inspector, agritourism allows you to convert your hops into beer, and your grapes into wine, right on your own property.
-If you also expand into an associated brewhouse, winery, or similar concept, you can qualify to sell that beer or wine to the general public, or use that property to host certain events that otherwise were not permitted.
+By limiting the rights of a county or township zoning inspector, agritourism allows you to convert your hops into beer and your grapes into wine, right on your property.
+If you expand into an associated brewhouse, winery, or similar concept, you can qualify to sell that beer or wine to the general public or use that property to host certain events otherwise not permitted.

-Unlike the zoning inspector, the majority of what a fire marshal inspects is directly related to health or safety concerns.
-That said, a number of these concerns are related to the classification of the property, not the use, and thus would not apply to an agritourism business.
+Unlike the zoning inspector, predominantly what a fire marshal inspects directly relates to health or safety concerns.
+That said, a number of these concerns relate to the classification of the property, not the use, and thus would not apply to an agritourism business.

 Generally speaking, transforming your farm into agritourism will not impact your easement or pipeline.
-Most agritourism activities only occur in a designated area of the property, an area you likely already use for farming or similar activities and can be limited away from any easement or pipeline route.
-Likewise, because most agritourism activities occur on the surface, they will generally leave your mineral concerns unharmed.
+Most agritourism activities only occur in a designated area of the property.
+This area is likely already used for farming or similar activities and be limited away from any easement or pipeline route.
+Due to most agritourism activities occurring on the surface, they will generally leave your mineral concerns unharmed.

-With the rise of self-booked B&Bs, renting rooms for a night, and other internet-based rental styles, counties and townships have expanded their bed taxes from hotels only, to any lodging.
+With the rise of self-booked B&Bs, renting rooms for a night, and other internet-based rental styles, counties and townships have expanded their bed taxes from only hotels to any lodging.
 By turning your property into an agritourism business, it could be possible to transform these taxes into a lesser camping tax rate or avoid some of them altogether.

-If you’ve ever been in an orchard, you know that weeds, sometimes of a poisonous variety, will grow.
+If you’ve ever been in an orchard, you know that sometimes poisonous weeds will grow.
 If you’ve ever been around a horse, you know that eventually it will buck, or kick.
 These dangers are inherent on farms and ranches, and transforming your business into agritourism does not require you to eliminate these risks.
 Instead, the law provides a liability shield for agritourism businesses, which will apply to most general farming and rural risks.
-This shield will not protect against all liabilities, however.
+However, this shield does not protect against all liabilities.

-Agritourism is not a completely new business, it is technically an extension of your existing agricultural use.
-This means that many of your insurance policies, taxing systems, contracts, and, importantly, internal business structures, can be adapted to allow for the expansion.
+Agritourism is not an altogether new business but technically an extension of your existing agricultural use.
+This means that many of your insurance policies, taxing systems, contracts, and, importantly, internal business structures, can be adapted for the expansion.

-In order to qualify for any of these protections, not only does your farm has to meet certain requirements under the law, but you also have to follow very specific regulations.
-Further, the law requires your farm to post very specific signs, under specific conditions, to ensure that these protections are triggered.
+To qualify for any of these protections, not only does your farm has to meet particular requirements under the law, but you also have to follow specific regulations.
+Further, the law requires your farm to post very specialized signs, under specific conditions, ensuring these protections are triggered.
 In my next article, I will discuss those qualifications and requirements further.

-If you are looking to explore your farm’s future, White Law Office, Co. has the small-town approach you want, with the top-notch talent you need with the hometown approach you want.
-With over 50 years of legal experience, a team that understands you and your farm’s unique needs and goals, and the skill needed to win in front of a Zoning Board or in the Courtroom, we are prepared to address every legal concern that your agritourism business will raise.
+If you want to explore your farm’s future, EQUES Law Group has the top-notch talent you need with the hometown approach you want.
+With over 50 years of legal experience, our team understands you and your farm’s unique needs and goals and has the skills to win in front of a Zoning Board or in the Courtroom.
+We are prepared and happy to address every legal concern your agritourism business will raise.

 Attorney At Law